JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section6"><a/>Air-Jet Vortex Generators - 2D - CFD
 <div style="text-align: justify">
-Undergrad Lab study at UConn (2011) of fluid flow through an immersed body of circular shape using Particle Image Velocimetry (PIV).
+Undergrad lab study at UConn (2011) of fluid flow through an immersed body of circular shape using Particle Image Velocimetry (PIV).
 Results correlated to CFD and determination of fluid parameters via Matlab.
 </div><br/>

  ### Experimental Setup